Our Great Books Curriculum

 |Third||Renaissance to Enlightenment||Literature & Culture||HUMS 3000 — Culture & Imagination|

 |Fourth||19th Century to the Present||Politics & History||HUMS 4000 — Politics, Modernity & the Common Good|

-Each year students take a core course taught by two Humanities professors, which includes lectures and small discussion groups of no more than 15 students, run by one of the professors.
+Each year students take a core course taught by two Humanities professors, which includes lectures and small discussion groups of 15-20 students, run by one of the professors.